Algebraic Structures and Stochastic Differential Equations driven by Levy processes: Example integrators and numerical simulations

+Consider the equation $\mathrm{d}y_t=A_0y_t\mathrm{d}t+A_1y_t\mathrm{d}W^1_t+V_2(y_t)\mathrm{d}W^2_t + A_3 y_t\mathrm{d}\tilde{N}_t$, where $W^1_t,W^2_t$ are Wiener processes and $\tilde{N}_t$ is a standard Poisson process with intensity $\lambda$.
+Here $V_2$ is the nonlinear vector field $V_2\big(x_1,x_2,x_3,x_4\big) = \big(\sin(x_1),\cos(x_2),x_4,-\sin(x_3)\big)^T$, whilst the constant coefficient linear vector fields are defined by the $\R^{4\times4}$-valued matrices $A_0$, $A_1$ and $A_2$.
+Their explicit form is given in the electronic supplementary material.
 We compare the global mean square error $E(\sup_{0\leq t\leq T} |y_t - \hat{y}_t|^2)^{1/2}$, estimated by sampling 1000 paths, for two approximations of $\hat{y}_t$: the Milstein scheme and the order 1 modified antisymmetric sign reverse integrator.
 The intensity of $\tilde{N}_t$ was taken to be $\lambda=50$ and the initial condition was $y_0=(1,0.8,0.6,0.4)^T$.
 The code employed is available in the electronic supplementary material together with similar plots for the drift-diffusion case, linear vector fields and so forth.
 We observe in Figure~\ref{fig:main} (left panel) that the antisymmetric sign reverse integrator is more accurate than the Milstein scheme for any given step size, in accordance with the theory.
 The situation is more nuanced when the mean square error is plotted against the computational time as in Figure~\ref{fig:main} (right panel).
 Generically the Milstein scheme outperforms the modified antisymmetric sign reverse integrator for large step sizes, when the computational effort of the schemes is dominated by the evaluation of the vector fields.
 For smaller stepsizes, the computational cost of simulating iterated integrals dominates, upon which the modified antisymmetric sign reverse integrator outperforms the Milstein scheme.